RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-active-active.md

         can use [Multi-key commands]({{< relref "/rs/concepts/high-availability/clustering.md" >}}) without the limitations.

-    - **Eviction policy** - The eviction policy for CRDBs is `noeviction`.
+    - **Eviction policy** - The eviction policy for Active-Active databases is `noeviction`.

-    - **Participating Clusters** - You must specify the URL of the clusters that you want to host CRDB instances and the admin user account to connect to each cluster.
+    - **Participating Clusters** - You must specify the URL of the clusters that you want to host instances of an Active-Active database and the admin user account to connect to each cluster.
         1. In the **Participating Clusters** list, click ![Add](/images/rs/icon_add.png#no-click "Add") to add clusters.
         1. For each cluster, enter the URL for the cluster (`https://<cluster_fqdn_or_ip_address>:9443`), enter the credentials (email address and password) for the service account that you created, and click ![Save](/images/rs/icon_save.png#no-click "Save").

-    - **Causal Consistency** - Causal Consistency in a CRDB guarantees that the order of operations on a specific key is maintained across all CRDB instances.
-To enable Causal Consistency for an existing CRDB, use the REST API.
+    - **Causal Consistency** - Causal Consistency in an Active-Active database guarantees that the order of operations on a specific key is maintained across all instances of an Active-Active database.
+To enable Causal Consistency for an existing
+        Active-Active database, use the REST API.

     - **TLS** - You can enable TLS for communications between Participating Clusters.
-After you create the CRDB, you can enable SSL for the data access operations from applications just like regular Redis Enterprise databases.
+After you create the Active-Active database, you can enable SSL for the data access operations from applications just like regular Redis Enterprise databases.

-        SSL for data access operations is a local setting on each cluster that only impacts the specific CRDB instance you are editing and does not apply automatically to all CRDB instances.
+        SSL for data access operations is a local setting on each cluster that only impacts the specific instance of the Active-Active database you are editing and does not apply automatically to all instances of an Active-Active database.

 <!-- Also in getting-started-crdbs.md -->
-## Test the Connection to your Member Redis CRDBs
+## Test the Connection to your Member Redis Active-Active databases

 With the Redis database created, you are ready to connect to your database to store data.
 You can use one of the following ways to test